 Small mammal species in northern Australia have undergone catastrophic declines, including in key reserves such as Kakadu National Park.
 The project aims to guide management priorities to recover threatened mammals in monsoonal northern Australia, especially in relation to fire and feral cats.
 The team is compiling and analysing a large dataset (from Kakadu and comparable other sites in the Top End) on the occurrence of cats, native mammals and fire to evaluate landscape-scale relationships.
 It is also contributing to the analysis and documentation of responses of native reptiles and mammals to cat-exclusion at established fenced sites in Kakadu National Park.

 Small mammal species have undergone catastrophic declines across a broad area of northern Australia, including in many of Australia’s key conservation reserves.
 This problem of decline has been difficult to resolve because its causes are difficult to pinpoint.
 Researchers have therefore found it difficult to provide explicit advice about response priorities to managers.
-This project will address this problem by investigating the links between fire management, feral animals, and threatened species in Kakadu National Park and adjacent northern savanna environments.
+This project is addressing this problem by investigating the links between fire management, feral animals, and threatened species in Kakadu National Park and adjacent northern savanna environments.

 The project is being led by the Northern Territory Government’s Department of Environment and Natural Resources who are working in collaboration with Parks Australia, Anindilyakwa, Tiwi Island, Warddeken and Djelk traditional owners and rangers.
 The NESP Threatened Species Recovery Hub is also a partner in the research.